Walz talks assault rifles, running and beef jerky in national media blitz

 Vice presidential candidate and Minnesota Gov. Tim Walz shakes hands with players on the Mankato West football team before their rivalry game Friday, Oct.
 11, 2024.
 (Aaron Lavinsky/The Minnesota Star Tribune)

-Gov. Tim Walz appeared on multiple national media outlets Monday for relaxed interviews with supportive questioners, receiving invitations to play golf with the SmartLess hosts and a Buffalo plaid flannel shirt from the hosts of ABC’s “The View” that read “Dad in plaid” on the back.
+Gov. Tim Walz appeared on multiple national media outlets Monday for relaxed interviews with supportive questioners, receiving invitations to play golf with the “SmartLess” podcast hosts and a buffalo plaid flannel shirt from the hosts of ABC’s “The View” that read “Dad in plaid” on the back.

-Walz gushed and nearly gasped in delight about the shirt, saying it’s “the single greatest thing I’ve ever gotten.”
+Walz gushed about the shirt, saying it’s “the single greatest thing I’ve ever gotten.”
 He added, “You know I’m wearing this, right?”
 Host Ana Navarro encouraged him to return to the show wearing it “when” he and Vice President Kamala Harris win the election.

-The governor was in New York City, appearing live on that show and scheduled to later record an episode of “The Daily Show” with Jon Stewart to air at 10 p.m. on Comedy Central.
-The governor’s previously recorded episode of the SmartLess podcast also became publicly available Monday morning.
-He gave some new peeks behind-the-scenes.
+The governor was in New York City, appearing live on that show and later on a prerecorded episode of “The Daily Show” with Jon Stewart that aired at 10 p.m. on Comedy Central.
+The governor’s previously recorded episode of “SmartLess” also became publicly available Monday morning.

-The multiple hosts of both shows were squarely on team Harris-Walz.
-The SmartLess hosts raved about Walz’s everyman appeal.
+The “SmartLess” hosts raved about Walz’s everyman appeal.
 Co-host Will Arnett told the governor that his “authentic self shines through.”

-Co-host Jason Bateman asked what can be the “big give,” an olive branch that the Harris-Walz administration would give to those who didn’t support them.
-Walz said, “She said it and I agree with her, she needs to appoint a Republican to the cabinet.”
+Co-host Jason Bateman asked what can be the “big give,” an olive branch that a Harris-Walz administration would give to those who didn’t support them.
+Walz said, “She said it, and I agree with her: She needs to appoint a Republican to the Cabinet.”

-The governor mentioned two conservatives he respects, former Sen. Jeff Flake of Arizona “as honest as anything” and Sen. James Lankford of Oklahoma, whom he called one of the most honorable men he knows.
-“They are ethical and they care about this country,” Walz said.
+The governor mentioned two conservatives he respects: former Sen. Jeff Flake of Arizona who’s “as honest as anything” and Sen. James Lankford of Oklahoma, whom he called one of the most honorable men he knows.
+“They are ethical, and they care about this country,” Walz said.

-Along with co-host Sean Hayes, the SmartLess crew asked about governor’s sleep schedule, fitness habits and his favorite snack on the campaign trail.
-Walz said he doesn’t need much sleep, tries to run 5K five times a week, hitting 9-minute miles and that his go-to snack is beef jerky much to the annoyance of his pescatarian daughter Hope Walz.
+Along with co-host Sean Hayes, the “SmartLess” crew asked about governor’s sleep schedule, fitness habits and his favorite snack on the campaign trail.
+Walz said he doesn’t need much sleep, tries to run a 5K five times a week while hitting 9-minute miles and that his go-to snack is beef jerky, much to the annoyance of his pescatarian daughter, Hope Walz.

-Host Alyssa Farah Griffin asked Walz about the perception that the economy isn’t doing well.
-He said the Harris-Walz administration would help by focusing on home ownership with downpayment assistance.
+Co-host Alyssa Farah Griffin asked Walz about the perception that the economy isn’t doing well.
+He said a Harris-Walz administration would help by focusing on home ownership with down-payment assistance.
 “We know these things work,” he said.

-In contrast, he said former President Donald Trump is going to do more of what he did in his first term, cut taxes for the wealthiest, drive up the debt and go after Social Security and Medicare.
-He mocked Trump’s recent stop at a McDonald’s where he served up French fries.
+In contrast, he said former President Donald Trump would do more of what he did in his first term: cut taxes for the wealthiest, drive up the debt and go after Social Security and Medicare.
+He mocked Trump’s recent stop at a McDonald’s, where he served up French fries.

 Harris “actually worked in a McDonald’s; she didn’t go and pander and disrespect McDonald’s workers by standing there in a red tie and take a picture,” he said.